-He has worked his way up the ranks including Engineer, Captain, Battalion Chief and now serves as a Division Chief with Monterey Fire Department in charge of the B-Platoon.
-While as a Division Chief, he spent 13 years in Training / Safety and Special Operations as both an Operations Chief for Monterey County US&R team and now as a Plans Team Manager and Safety Officer for California Urban Search and Rescue Task Force 3.
+He has worked his way up the ranks including Engineer, Captain, Battalion Chief and retired as a Division Chief with Monterey Fire Department in charge of the B-Platoon.
+While as a Division Chief, he spent 15 years in Training / Safety and Special Operations as both an Operations Chief for Monterey County US&R team and now as a Plans Team Manager and Safety Officer for California Urban Search and Rescue Task Force 3.

-Stew has been instructor with the Monterey Peninsula College Fire Science Program for over 30 years and currently coordinates their Fire Fighter 1 Academy as well as lectures in their Chief Officer Command and Leadership Programs.
+Stew has been instructor with the Monterey Peninsula College Fire Science Program for over 30 years and coordinated their Fire Fighter 1 Academy for over 30 classes as well as lectures in their Chief Officer Command and Leadership Programs.
 He has administered and assessed countless promotional exams.
 Stew has instructed with the “Nobody Gets Left Behind” Training Group since its inception.

 In 2005 Stew was chosen as “Training Officer of the Year”, by the California State Fire Fighters Association for his creative training and influence in California’s Training Programs.
-Stew has an Associates Degree in Fire Science, a Bachelors Degree in Business Management and a Masters Degree in Business Administration.
+Stew has an Associate Degree in Fire Science, a Bachelor Degree in Business Management and a Master’s Degree in Business Administration.

 Additionally, he holds California Fire Instructor III and Chief Officer Certifications and was recently awarded his Chief Fire Officer Designee (CFOD) from the Center for Public Safety Excellence.

-Stewart makes his home in Monterey, Ca with his wife Jamie and their three children.
+Stewart makes his home in Carmel, Ca with his wife Jamie and their three children.